 Some people with advanced cancer may live alone and have little or no support from family or friends.
 If you live alone, you can seek assistance from other sources, including:

 - practical support services

 - Cancer Council 13 11 20.

-Palliative care providers and other services can help you maintain independence for as long as possible.
-At some point, however, you may need 24-hour care.
+Community palliative care services can help you stay at home for as long as possible.
+But at some point, you may need 24-hour care.
 This is usually available in a palliative care unit (hospice), hospital or residential aged care facility.

 If your preference is to die at home, you will need support from family and friends, and ongoing visits by your GP and other health professionals.
 You may wish to consider using private nursing services, which can be expensive.

 Dr Megan Ritchie, Staff Specialist Palliative Medicine, Palliative Care Service, Concord Repatriation General Hospital, NSW; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; Rosemary Cavanough, Consumer; Louise Durham, Nurse Practitioner, Metro South Palliative Care Service, QLD; Tracey Gardner, Senior Psychologist, Cancer Counselling Service, Cancer Council Queensland; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Linda Nolte, Program Director, Advance Care Planning Australia, VIC; Rowena Robinson, Clinical Advisor, Palliative Care Australia, ACT; Helena Rodi, Program Manager, Advance Care Planning Australia, VIC.

 The information on this page is also available for download.